yasminehatem/UK-accidents-Big-data-analysis/README.md

    2. Neural networks using library nnet
    3. Random forest using library randomForest

-- Forecasting the number of accidents in the next few months
+- Forecasting the number of accidents in the next few months using libraries : forecast and TSPred

 # Datasets
 This project was built using [Kaggle UK accidents datasets](https://www.kaggle.com/daveianhickey/2000-16-traffic-flow-england-scotland-wales?fbclid=IwAR0dGYRO__sdeIfxN0T-2pLgnHB2wYj1A3IY23ix5siPDjMO4-GvUYDP5QU)